The Complete Guide To Using Zelle For Business

 Before you get started, double-check with your bank that you can use Zelle with its mobile banking app or online banking service, and confirm that you have a cell phone number or email address that you can associate with your new Zelle account.
 Note that you cannot use the same email or phone number for your Zelle business account that you already use for your personal Zelle account.

-Zelle currently charges no fees to receive or transmit funds for either individuals or business users.
-This policy applies to sending or receiving money with Zelle through both a participating bank’s mobile banking app as well as through that bank’s online banking service.
+Zelle currently charges no fees to receive funds or transmit them to individuals or businesses.
+This policy applies to sending or receiving money with Zelle through a participating bank’s mobile banking app and online banking service.
 However, Zelle recommends that users confirm with their bank or credit union that they don’t need to pay additional fees for using Zelle, as some participating banks might charge such fees.

 Zelle’s transfer limits vary depending on a user’s participating bank.
-Typically, though, there’s a limit on the amount and the number of payment transfers users can send per day, week, and month.
-For example, Bank of America’s current transfer limits for small businesses are as follows:
+Limits can also vary depending on the user’s account history.
+Typically, though, there’s a limit on the amount, and the number of payment transfers users can send per day, week, and month.
+For example, Bank of America’s standard transfer limits for small businesses are as follows:

 Time Period | Dollar Amount | Total Transfers |